 It helps strengthen motor skills.

-Preschool is active, so your children will be developing coordination.
+Preschool is active, so your children around ages three and four will be developing coordination.
 Everything from climbing the slide to using scissors strengthens your child’s motor skills and prepares them for interacting with the world around them.